jphaugla/redisearchPythonsMusings/README.md

 # redisearchPythonProductCatalog
 A search product catalog solution based on icecat files
-# the autosuggest code and entire UI is shamelessly stolen from [redisearch fortune 500 companies](https://github.com/Redislabs-Solution-Architects/redis_autocomplete_python)
+#### the autosuggest code and entire UI is shamelessly stolen from [redisearch fortune 500 companies](https://github.com/Redislabs-Solution-Architects/redis_autocomplete_python)
 ## Initial project setup
 Get this github code
 ```bash
 get clone https://github.com/jphaugla/redisearchPythonProductCatalog.git
 ```
-Two options for setting the environment are given:
-  * run with docker-compose using a flask and redis container
+This github is setup to run with docker-compose using a jupyter and redis container
-  * installing for mac os
-docker-compose is much easier and is main method documented here
 ## docker compose startup
 ```bash
 docker-compose up -d --build